-The contents of a LTMP should include each building element that would be normally subject to maintenance during the life of the building and generally under the following headings:
+The contents of a LTMP should cover each building element that would typically be subject to maintenance during the building’s life.
+This includes:

 To create a LTMP, our experienced building surveyors will record each of these building elements on site and assess them for typical life cycle, based on their current condition/maintenance regime and other on-site data such as exposure, location or material used.
 This information is added to an inventory, which then forms the basis for calculating the LTMP.